tomedunn/the-finished-book/_monsters/calculating-monster-xp/calculating-monster-xp.md

 ## Full Comparison

 To check the accuracy of this approach, I applied Eqn. \eqref{eq:XP-full} to monsters with CRs of 1 or more, taken from official 5th edition source books.
 I used the same adjusted HP, AC, DPR, and AB values I used previously in [Calculating Monster CR]({{ site.data.page-links.calculating-monster-cr.path }}).
-A comparison of the calculated XP values and listed XP values is shown in Fig. <a href="#fig:calc-xp-vs-xp-log-log" class="fig-ref">1</a> below.
+A comparison of the calculated XP values and listed XP values is shown in Fig. \figref{fig:calc-xp-vs-xp-log-log} below.

 <figure id="fig:calc-xp-vs-xp-log-log">
     {% include_relative fig-calc-xp-vs-xp-log-log-small.html %}
     {% include_relative fig-calc-xp-vs-xp-log-log-large.html %}
-    <figcaption>Figure 1: Calculated XP mean (line) and 60% confidence interval (shaded region) vs listed XP.</figcaption>
+    <figcaption>Calculated XP mean (line) and 60% confidence interval (shaded region) vs listed XP.</figcaption>
 </figure>

 The general trend shows a strong correlation between the two, however, there are some small differences.
 Namely, that this method tends to underestimate monster XP at low CRs and slightly overestimates it at high CRs.